georgeslabreche/opssat-smartcam/README.md

 An image acquisition and classification app for the European Space Agency's [OPS-SAT](https://www.esa.int/Enabling_Support/Operations/OPS-SAT_your_flying_laboratory) spacecraft.

-## Social Neural Networks
+## Neural Networks
-The app can use any neural network model files trained with TensorFlow.
-The default model classifies images acquired by the spacecraft's camera as either "earth", "edge", or "bad".
+The app can apply any .tflite neural network image classification model file trained with TensorFlow.
+The default model labels the images acquired by the spacecraft's camera as either "earth", "edge", or "bad".

 ## How does it work?
 The desired app configurations are set in the config.ini file.
 Starting the app triggers the following sequence of operations: